 On the inside of the iPhone 5c is an A6 chip, the same processor that featured in the iPhone 5.
 If you are upgrading from an earlier iPhone then you will still see an improvement in performance, but if you are updgrading from an iPhone 5 you may want to consider factors other than the processor, such as the ability to work on any 4G network as explained below.

 The iPhone 5s has a new A7 processor as found in the iPad Air and iPad mini with Retina display.
-The A7 is a 64-bit desktop class architecture – the first ever 64-bit phone - with a modern ARM instruction set that's more efficient, 2x general-purpose registers, 2x floating-point registers, over 1 billion transistors.
-According to Apple, it is up to two times as fast as the iPhone 5.
+The A7 is a 64-bit desktop class architecture with a modern ARM instruction set that's more efficient, 2x general-purpose registers, 2x floating-point registers, over 1 billion transistors.
+According to Apple, it is up to twice as fast as the iPhone 5.

 The M7 is also one of Apple's strategies to prolong battery life.
 To offload some of the low-level background duties, which nonetheless would keep the main CPU busy enough to deny it power nap moments the M7 chip’s role is to process incoming sensor data from the accelerometer, compass and gyroscope, some of the components that give the phone its orientation.
 For example, iOS 7’s wallpaper parallax effect, where the background image seems to slide behind as you wiggle the phone, is driven by the M7 chip.

 The iPhone 5s features a superior processor than the iPhone 5c, however, in many cases it is debatable whether the extra power would be noticed in normal every day use.
 There are only a handful of apps that are designed to take special advantage of the new 64-bit processor and the M7 chip in the iPhone 5s for example.
 However, this technology should stand you in good stead for a few years.